HOVER OVER ‘PROGRAMME’ IN THE BLACK MENU BAR ABOVE

-The subject of much debate within the team.
+The subject of much debate.
 For the moment we’re managing without, because:

 1. We want you to have the flexibility to be able to sit with your friends and the party you have brought.
 Many churches have pews that comfortably seat either 5 strangers or 6 people who know each other well.
 We want to leave that to you and not dictate how far or near you have to sit to your fellow audience member!

 2. We want to get your tickets out to you as soon as possible.
 Our voluntary box office team works hard to achieve this, and another layer of complexity will delay the process.